SVB Financial Group Global Privacy NoticeEffective as of September 30, 2019

 We may have to share your personal data with the parties set out below for the purposes set out in Section 4 above and such sharing of your personal data may continue when you are a former customer:

-- Internal third parties in the SVB Financial Group and who are based in the US, UK, Canada, Germany, Israel, China, Hong Kong, India and provide IT and system administration services.
+- Internal third parties in the SVB Financial Group and who are based in the US, UK, Canada, Germany, Israel, China, Hong Kong, India or the Cayman Islands and provide IT and system administration services.

 - External Third Parties as set out in the Glossary.